Zk4-ps/EaaS-Embedding-Watermark/README.md

 # EaaS-Embedding-Watermark
-This repository is for our new work: "Your Fixed Watermark is Fragile: Towards Semantic-Aware Watermark for EaaS Copyright Protection".
+This repository is for our new work: "Your Semantic-Independent Watermark is Fragile: A Semantic Perturbation Attack against EaaS Watermark".
 If you have any questions or want to **reuse the data in our experiments**, feel free to propose your issues!! 😎

 ## Abstract
-Embedding-as-a-Service (EaaS) has emerged as a successful business pattern but faces significant challenges related to various forms of copyright infringement, including API misuse and different attacks.
+Embedding-as-a-Service (EaaS) has emerged as a successful business pattern but faces significant challenges related to various forms of copyright infringement, particularly, the API misuse and model extraction attacks.
 Various studies have proposed backdoor-based watermarking schemes to protect the copyright of EaaS services.
 In this paper, we reveal that previous watermarking schemes possess semantic-independent characteristics and propose the Semantic Perturbation Attack (SPA).
-Our theoretical and experimental analyses demonstrate that this semantic-independent nature makes current watermarking schemes vulnerable to adaptive attacks that exploit semantic perturbations test to bypass watermark verification.
-To address this vulnerability, we propose the Semantic Aware Watermarking (SAW) scheme, a robust defense mechanism designed to resist SPA, by injecting a watermark that adapts to the text semantics.
-Extensive experimental results across multiple datasets demonstrate that the True Positive Rate (TPR) for detecting watermarked samples under SPA can reach up to more than 95%, rendering previous watermarks ineffective.
-Meanwhile, our watermarking scheme can resist such attack while ensuring the watermark verification capability.
+Our theoretical and experimental analysis demonstrate that this semantic-independent nature makes current watermarking schemes vulnerable to adaptive attacks that exploit semantic perturbations tests to bypass watermark verification.
+Extensive experimental results across multiple datasets demonstrate that the True Positive Rate (TPR) for identifying watermarked samples under SPA can reach up to more than 95\%, rendering watermarks ineffective while maintaining the high utility of embeddings.
+Furthermore, we discuss potential defense strategies to mitigate SPA.